GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: : Enhanced Vision Encoder

 \subsection{Domain adaptation of \geoclip{}}

 Although \geoclip{} enhances the geometric premises recognition on the benchmark set, the diagram styles in existing PGPS benchmarks differ, necessitating further adaptation.
-To overcome this challenge, we propose a domain adaptation method for \geoclip{}.
-To this end, we propose a few-shot domain adaptation method utilizing a few labeled diagrams.
+To overcome this challenge, we propose a few-shot domain adaptation method utilizing a few labeled diagrams.

 A domain-agnostic vision encoder must match the same diagrams drawn in different styles.
 To do so, we need a target domain diagram translated into the source domain style or the source diagrams translated into the target domain style.
 With these translated images, we can guide the model to focus on key geometric information instead of irrelevant attributes, such as color and font family.
 However, in practice, it is difficult to obtain the same diagrams with different styles.